 Not Paying Attention in Class

-At college you need to take responsibility for your own learning.
+At college, you need to take responsibility for your own learning.
 You or your parents are likely to be paying a lot for the privilege of a place at college.
 Don’t play with your phone in class.
 Don’t spend the hour doodling on your notepad.
 And don’t hold whispered conversations with your friends.
 You’ll regret it in the years to come.

 Not Reading the Books Assigned

 Maybe, if you were lucky, you could get away with skim reading a few of your texts at high school.
 At college, however, you’re expected to have a much deeper understanding of the topics you’re covering.
 Read the assigned texts before you go to the lectures and study sessions covering them.
-Otherwise you’ll waste a lot of your own time as well as that of your tutors.
+Otherwise, you’ll waste a lot of your own time as well as that of your professors.

 Not Taking Care of Yourself